-- Primary Level one-half hour - Intermediate Level one hour
+- Primary Level 15 minutes - Intermediate Level 30 minutes

 This practice cannot be adhered to strictly because each individual pupil is different in his or her approach to independent work.
 Some students work slowly.
 Some fail to do their assigned work in school with the result that homework seems excessive.
 Consult the teacher if you have any concerns about your child's homework.